-Bragging Rights Reward: Beating the Grim Reaper earns you an Infinity Plus One Weapon.
-Getting the True Ending also lets you fuse the Protagonist's ultimate Persona the next time through - except that it's a twelve-Persona fusion and it can't be registered in the Persona Compendium.
+Getting the True Ending lets you fuse the Protagonist's ultimate Persona the next time through - except that it's a twelve-Persona fusion and it can't be registered in the Persona Compendium.
 Granted, it can learn all the highest elemental skills and their respective boosts, and its stats are insanely high, even for its level.
 Taking the time to level grind to use said persona can make beating Margaret and The Reaper extremely easy.
-Still a bragging rights reward nonetheless, as both the weapons and Persona cannot be transferred over to a New Game Plus, and you don't even keep your levels, so you have to grind to 91 all over again to get the Persona.
+Still a bragging rights reward nonetheless, as both the weapons and Persona cannot be transferred over to a New Game+, and you don't even keep your levels, so you have to grind to 91 all over again to get the Persona.

-Izanagi-No-Ookami, while still unstoreable and cost-prohibitive (therefore still falling into this trope) becomes a fair bit more useful in Golden.
+In Golden, Izanagi-No-Ookami, while still unstoreable and cost-prohibitive (therefore still falling into this trope) becomes a fair bit more useful.
 The most important change is his ability to actually Inherit skills (and being able to choose which ones get inherited this time around.)
 This lets him actually fill specific roles for the end-game bosses instead of simply being a trash-mob killer.
-He's also the only method of getting the Victory Cry skill card, which is obscenely useful for the Bonus Dungeon.
+He's also the only method of getting the Victory Cry skill card without relying on luck, which is obscenely useful for the Bonus Dungeon.

 During your summer break, once you catch Mitsuo, there's over a whole month of time where everything seems fine and nothing at all happens until the plot picks up again once you've gone back to school.

 The only thing of note that happens during October are exams and the Culture Festival, and the month before sees you rescuing Naoto, your last party member, and November brings Nanako getting kidnapped.